MARITIMES MAVEN

 High Seas

 High Seas Convenience Store is located in the original Seal Cove school house, just up the hill from Seal Cove harbour.
 They offer a hot breakfast that is said to be one of the best on the island.
-Their fish & chips, and fried clams are also very popular.
+Their fish and chips, and fried clams are also very popular.

 Wilcox Natural Treasures Soap Shop

 Wilcox Natural Treasures Soap Shop was a wee giftshop that Susan & I discovered when exploring Seal Cove.
-Everything in the shop is homemade by the owner Susan Wilcox from her lovely natural soaps & body products to heaps of other handmade items.
+Everything in the shop is homemade by the owner Susan Wilcox from her lovely natural soaps and body products to heaps of other handmade items.
 It’s a hidden gem!

 Harrington Cove